-Shield Captain Bennet is on Telnos, a unpleasant little planet inhabited by religious fanatics and unregistered miners running illegal solactinium mines.
-It’s about to be about to be overrun by the Maess.
+Shield Captain Bennet is on Telnos, an unpleasant little planet inhabited by religious fanatics and unregistered miners running illegal solactinium mines.
+It’s about to be overrun by the Maess.
 Bennet’s job is to get out as many civilians as he can, but the enemy arrives before the evacuation is complete.
-Caught in a vicious fire fight, Bennet is left behind, presumed dead.
+Caught in a vicious firefight, Bennet is left behind, presumed dead.

 His family is grieving.
 Joss, his long-term partner, grieves with them; lost, unhappy, remorseful.
 First Lieutenant Flynn has no official ‘rights’ here.
 He isn’t family.
 He isn’t partner or lover.

 Available from Amazon, or contact me for a signed copy

 Second Edition: 05 Dec 2016

 Wordcount: c 93,900

 If you’re a fan of sci-fi, you’ll love this book.
 If like me, you aren’t a particular fan of sci-fi, but love a great adventure, you’ll love this book.
 In fact, almost everyone will love this book!
 It’s worth your time.
 It’s worth your money.
 A great 5 Star read. – It’s About The Book Reviews